zoorage/Ventilator-Prototype/README.md

 # Ventilator-Prototype: Bridge to Mechanical Ventilation (Bridge)

+Heads up: I will upload the updated 3d print files as soon as I can (working on FDA application).
+We are currently on version 12.
+The stl. files that are here now are version 4.
+If anyone has experience with FDA applications for EUA and are able to help with this process, please contact me.
+I can use all the help I can get.

 Disclaimers
 1. This device is not approved by FDA or any other regulatory body.
 2. This is not a ventilator or replacement for ventilators.